+44 (0)204 599 8335

 The Diploma Program can be up to double the coursework of your school’s standard curriculum and requires a lot of independent study and self-discipline.
 You need to perform well in all subject fields – not just the arts, humanities, or sciences – everything, including two languages!

-On top of this, it requires you to be involved in activities outside the classroom, such as sport and community service.
+It also requires involvement in activities outside the classroom, such as sports and community service.

-If you do well, an IB qualification is the best way to demonstrate your strength as a candidate to US universities.
+If you do well, an IB qualification is the best way to demonstrate your strength as a candidate for universities.

 There are three reasons for this:

-Some universities even say outright that they hold IB applicants in higher stead.
+Some universities even say they hold IB applicants in higher stead.

 That’s because US colleges encourage “intellectual exploration”, which means for the first two years you’ll study a bit of everything before deciding on a specialization, or major.